 Self-employment and freelancing in Belgium

-Belgium has around a million self-employed workers and freelancers, which is close to 20% of the working population.
-Anyone of working age can set up their own business in Belgium, including foreigners, as long as they have an entitlement to work and follow the correct procedures.
+Another option is to set out on your own and either work as a freelancer in Belgium or starting up a Belgian business.
+Anyone of working age can set up their own business in Belgium, including foreigners, as long as they have the legal right to work and follow the correct procedures.

 You can set up as a sole trader or as a limited company in Belgium.
 The difference being that there is no distinction between personal and business finances as a sole trader, whereas limited companies are distinct legal entities that have separate accounts.

-Read more about setting up a business in Belgium and working as a freelancer in Belgium.
+Read more about setting up a business in Belgium and working as a freelancer in our guides on the subjects.

 Traineeships, internships, and volunteering in Belgium

-The EU offers traineeships for university graduates via the European Commission Traineeships Office (Bureau de Stages), otherwise internships or summer placements can be arranged by AIESEC (for students and recent graduates) or IAESTE (for students in science, engineering, and applied arts).
-You can also find internships at Globalplacement and Intern Abroad.
+University graduates can find EU-based traineeships via the European Commission Traineeships Office (Bureau de Stages); otherwise, you can search for internships and placements on AIESEC (for students and recent graduates in the UK) or IAESTE (for students in science, engineering, and applied arts).
+Internships can also be found at Globalplacement and Intern Abroad.

-For those aged between 17 and 30, the European Voluntary Service (EVS) runs voluntary programs where you work abroad for up to 12 months in exchange for board, food, insurance and a small allowance.
+For those aged between 17 and 30, you can find volunteer programs at the European Voluntary Service (EVS), where you work abroad for up to 12 months in exchange for board, food, insurance, and a small allowance.
 Concordia is another organization for volunteer opportunities.
+For holiday volunteering opportunities, check Workaway.

-Once you have found suitable Belgian jobs, you’ll need to know how to put together a Belgian-style CV and cover letter to make sure your application gets the consideration it deserves.
+Once you have found some suitable job openings, you’ll need to know how to put together a Belgian-style CV and cover letter to make sure your application gets the consideration it deserves.
 Some jobs may go the alternative route of application and personal statement, but the general requirements in terms of content remain the same.

 The process for applying for jobs in Belgium is broadly similar to elsewhere in western Europe.
 You make your application and will then be invited to an interview if selected.
 The interview process may involve testing and possibly a follow-up interview.
 Candidates who reach the interview stage will be formally notified whether or not they’ve been successful.

 Preparation for Belgian job interviews is not that different from how it is in countries such as the UK or US.
-Dress smartly, research the company in advance so that you are prepared and have some good questions, and keep your behavior formal without becoming too stiff or characterless.
+Dress smartly, research the company in advance so that you are prepared and have some good questions to ask the interviewer.

 You will typically be asked to provide 2–3 professional references, but these won’t be contacted unless you are offered a job.